-Frequent lies and exaggerations are another area that have a major impact on divorce cases.
+Frequent Lies and Exaggerations Frequent lies and exaggerations are another area that have a major impact on divorce cases.
 Where we see them the most are contained in court pleadings, during testimony at trial or in evidentiary hearings, and again in settlement negotiations.
 So, it is important that you assist your attorney and that your attorney immediately corrects any false statements that are made in your divorce pleadings.
 As attorneys, we personally never let a false statement pass, unless it is extremely trivial, without addressing it in my own responses to the court.
 When it comes to testimony at trial or in evidentiary hearings, it is important that you have gathered and provided objective evidence to your attorney.
-This can include text messages, emails, audio and video recordings, and any other documents or witness testimony that will contradict what your spouse is going to testify to and say in court.

-As part of your preparation for hearings, and hearings are often required when you're dealing with a narcissist, your attorney should work with you to anticipate the kind of lies and exaggerations your narcissist spouse could tell in court, and then line up the objective evidence that will show your spouse to be a liar.
-Many, many times, we have used emails and text messages and other documents to impeach the credibility of a narcissistic spouse.
-After you do that once or twice in court, the judge begins to question your spouse's credibility in everything they say.

-3. False Image Projection

-The third issue is dealing with false image projection.
-The way this is usually described to me by clients is that their spouse pretends to be this great person and everyone thinks they're great, when in reality they're really terrible.
-Where this worries me the most is during mediations that the court orders, and even more importantly if the parties go through a custody evaluation and are dealing with a custody evaluator.
-In those situations, it is important to make the evaluator aware of your position as it relates to your spouse's mental state, but again that should be done with objective evidence and is typically best communicated first through your lawyer.
-It is not best practice to run to the psychologist with this narcissism claim, because a lot of people say that when it's not true, so you have to present the evidence carefully to anyone looking at your case and it best to do it first through your attorney.
+This can include text messages, emails, audio and video recordings, and any other documents or witness testimony that will contradict what your husband is going to testify to and say in court.
+As part of your preparation for hearings, and hearings are often required when you're dealing with a narcissist, your attorney should work with you to anticipate the kind of lies and exaggerations your narcissist husband could tell in court, and then line up the objective evidence that will show your husband to be a liar.
+Many, many times, we have used emails and text messages and other documents to impeach the credibility of a narcissistic husband.
+After you do that once or twice in court, the judge begins to question your husband's credibility in everything he says.
+False Image Projection The third issue is dealing with false image projection.
+The way this is usually described to us by female clients is that their husband pretends to be this great guy and everyone thinks he's a great guy, when in reality he's really terrible.
+Where this worries us the most is during court appearances that the court orders, and if the parties go through a custody evaluation and are dealing with a custody evaluator.
+In those situations, it is important to make the evaluator aware of your position as it relates to your husband's mental state, but again that should be done with objective evidence and is typically best communicated first through your lawyer.
+It is not best practice to run to the psychologist with this narcissism claim, because a lot of people say that when it's not true, so you have to present the evidence carefully to anyone looking at your case and it's best to do it first through your attorney.
 Luckily, very often in a custody evaluation where the evaluator is administering psychological tests, the evaluator will find some of these things through testing.
 But just like dealing with lies and exaggerations, objective evidence is one of the most powerful ways to combat this false image projection.

-4. Rule Breaking and Boundary Violation

-The last issue is rule breaking and boundary violation.
+Rule Breaking and Boundary Violation The last issue is rule breaking and boundary violation.
 This can play out in a number of different ways.
-If your spouse is physically aggressive, we will often deal with a narcissist by seeking a restraining order or order of protection in your case, which allows me to insulate you not only from the physical presence of your spouse but from the other types of manipulative communication that we often see in these cases.
+If your husband is physically aggressive, we will often deal with a narcissist by seeking a restraining order or protective order in your case, which allows us to insulate you not only from the physical presence of your husband but from the other types of manipulative communication that we often see in these cases.
 The other rule breaking and boundary violation that we see is that narcissists often will not follow court orders, and may set unrealistic and groundless deadlines.